OFDataCommittee/OFMLHackathon/doc/install/from_source.rst

 SmartRedis has a Makefile that automates the build and install process.
-The Makefile is shown below, and in the following sections, the process for building and install the SmartRedis clients from source will be described.
+The Makefile is shown below, and in the following sections, the process for building and installing the SmartRedis clients from source will be described.

 .. code-block:: text